 The first of your three major goals is to finish the many missions that are assigned to you.
 Some of these jobs advance the plot of the game, while others are more standardized, recurring chores.
 You may also decide to put time into research, which will help you enhance your cities and structures as well as make it easier for you to harvest resources.

 In the meanwhile, if you concentrate on exploration, you’ll be able to spread throughout the globe map and construct an increasing number of your stunning cities.

 This mobile strategy game is available for free and delivers on many levels.
 The thrill of building and developing your own colony is the first perk, and you may use the resources you collect to finance other kinds of research.
 Then there’s the fact that it transitions across many actual historical eras before entering science fiction futuristic regions.
 In addition to all of that, you get to fight other countries in turn-based tactical warfare.

 Forge of Empires is one of those mobile games that you can easily invest hundreds of hours into as you return to it daily because it has so much fantastic content.
 It’s an absolute must-play for fans of strategy or history and is addictive in all the right ways.

 Rise of cultures

-Yes, you are correct; this is the third game created by Innogames that has been featured on this list.
+Yes, you are correct; this is the third game that can be played by using mobile gaming apps.
+It is created by Innogames that has been featured on this list.
 Well, Rise of Cultures is a game about creating a civilization that develops and grows throughout various historical periods (Innogames are good at stuff like that), but this one takes a more human-centered approach.

 You can direct individual workers, giving them the most productive work schedules you can (including time for rest) and deploying them to improve your city as you see fit.
 You can also choose different types of cultures to cultivate in your civilization.